 Paint Inside Each Panel

 Next I tackle the inside part of each panel.
 This is a really fun part of the process because you cover a lot of area really quickly.
 If your door is textured, I recommend using a brush because the textures on these door can be quite deep and a brush is best to get into every nook and cranny without missing too many spots.
 If your door is flat though, definitely go for the little foam roller!

 I like to play a little game at this point and see how much I can get done in 4 minutes, so I set the timer on my phone for that amount of time and dive right in.
 If you’ve read my book The Cleaning Ninja, this is probably a fairly familiar concept to you.
 Basically, setting a timer keeps you super mindful of everything you’re doing and how long it’s taking you, and it keeps your mind sharp because it breaks the time up and makes it feel like things are moving along more quickly!
 It’s also super fun when you set a little goal for yourself, like saying that you’ll try to finish three panels in 4 minutes.
 The fun part comes when you blow your goal out of the water and pat yourself on the back.
-We can do so many more things, so much more quickly that we realize and finding that out never gets old!
+We can do so many more things, so much more quickly than we realize, including painting interior doors, and finding that out never gets old!

 Once all those panels are painted, I move on to the rest of the door.
 Again, feel free to use a roller if your door is smooth, but if it’s textured like mine is, a brush will be your friend.
 Either remove the door knob or tape it up to keep it looking clean and beautiful, then open the door slightly to make sure you can get right to the edge all around.
 Since I’m pretty short, I like to stand on a chair and start with the top third of the door.
 I do the horizontal sections first, then move on to the vertical sections.

 When the top 1/3-ish is done, I move on to the bottom two thirds and complete them in the same way.